seafooood/andrew-seaford.co.uk/content/posts/programming/react/How to Handle Server-side API Routes in React/index.md

 In Next.js, you can create API routes by placing files in the /pages/api directory.
 These files will automatically be treated as server-side routes.

 Here’s an example where we create an API route for /api/chat that accepts POST requests.

-Create a new file at /pages/api/chat.js:

-pages/api/chat.js (API Route in Next.js)

 This route will only respond to POST requests.
 The route accepts a text parameter from the request body, processes it, and returns a JSON response.

+Create a new file at `/pages/api/chat.js`  (API Route in Next.js)

 ```js
 export default async function handler(req, res) {